Bachelor of Business (Agribusiness)

 - Preparing Financial Statements

 This subject is aimed at developing your knowledge and skills to analyse the business and prepare a range of tools to make better planning decisions.
 It will include both short-term and long-term decisions based on production forecasts and estimated prices, allowing for risk, and incorporating production schedules and different business finance structures.
 You will be able to identify the main strengths and weakness of a business through your business analysis skills.

 You will gain the skills required to use computers effectively to improve business efficiency and develop your knowledge and practical skills to use a range of software packages.
-This will include making use of the interaction between software programs to assist with data entry and capture, as well as presenting information for decision making purposes. and agricultural machinery.
+This will include making use of the interaction between software programs to assist with data entry and capture, as well as presenting information for decision making purposes.
 Students apply the principles of soil mechanics to irrigation and soil conservation programs.